 - Please watch the Aircraft Marshal, as we may have to park you differently than you thought because of ground handling reasons.
 Manual ground handling might be necessary after you stop your engine, USE CAUTION.

-Gnoss Field Flight Routes for Young Eagles Events [Rick Beach]
+Suggested Gnoss Field Flight Routes for Young Eagles Events

 These procedures separate traffic by speed and altitude, resulting in a 20-30 minute flight with your Young Eagles.
 Since we do not have a control tower to help coordinate operations, please do your best to follow these guidelines.